Waewarin-C/Saving-Stacks/README.md

 Saving Stacks

 # Contributors #
-Gabriel Morales: Gabiel-Morales
+* Gabriel Morales: Gabiel-Morales
-Waewarin Chindarassmi: Waewarin-C
+* Waewarin Chindarassami: Waewarin-C
-Moses Arocha: moses-a
+* Moses Arocha: moses-a
-Dakota Kuczenski: Dakotakuczenski
+* Dakota Kuczenski: Dakotakuczenski
-Chelsea Flores-Young: ChelseaFlores
+* Chelsea Flores-Young: ChelseaFlores

 # Motivation #
 Obtain financial freedom with Saving Stacks: Your Financial Organization App.
 Our intuitive, easy-to-use application allows you to organize your cash flow and generate weekly, monthly and yearly financial goals.
 For those of us who find tracking our finances and maintaining saving plans next to impossible, download our desktop app to get started.